wesbarnett/MolecularDynamics.jl/README.md

 group) and save them to a gmxType object.
 You can also read in the xtc file frame-by-frame using the Xtc module:

-First import and initialize the file:
+First import the Xtc module and initialize the xtc file:

     juila> import Xtc: xtc_init, read_xtc, close_xtc